 The place also houses impressive historical buildings that reflect the splendid architecture of those times.

-The original bandstand dating back to the early part of the 20th century is one of the major attractions here.
+The original bandstand, dating back to the early 20th century, is one of the major attractions here.

 Enjoy views of it from various vantage points around the place.

-Another famous construction here is the Betsy Williams Cottage, which was constructed back in 1773.
+Another famous structure is the Betsy Williams Cottage, constructed in 1773.

-There are many buildings located here that go back a long way.
+There are many buildings here that go back a long way.

 These have been carefully preserved as essential landmarks of historical significance.

-Some of the must-visit sites here include the beautiful Art Deco buildings and other buildings built in the equally elegant Beaux-Arts Style.
+Some must-visit sites include the beautiful Art Deco buildings and other buildings built in the equally elegant Beaux-Arts Style.

 Get a touch of the classical styles of that period with the impressive wooden facades fronting these structures.